0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/remove-claims.md

 `did` is the unique id of the identity.

-# To Remove a Claim: 'removeClaim'
+# To Remove a Credential: 'removeClaim'

 A single credential can also be removed from the storage based on its credential id.

-## Remove a Single Claim
+## Remove a Single Credential

 The `removeClaim()` method, just like `removeClaims()` method, removes a single credential based on credential's id.